-2021-2022 Health & Physical Education Flow Chart
+Health & Physical Education Flow Chart

 Physical Education

-9 th Grade 10 th Grade 11 th and 12 th Grade
+9 th Grade 10th Grade 11th and 12th Grade

-9/10 PE Survey 9/10 PE Survey Lifetime Sports
+Physical Education 9 Lifetime Sports Lifetime Sports

 Competitive Sports Competitive Sports

 Beginners Yoga Beginners Yoga

 Advanced Yoga Advanced Yoga

 Yoga Fusion Yoga Fusion

 Beginners Weight Training Beginners Weight Training

 Advanced Weight Training Advanced Weight Training

 Core Fitness Core Fitness

 CrossFit CrossFit

 Dance Survey Dance Survey

 Тар

 Sports Physiology and Medicine 1 Sports Physiology and Medicine 1

-Sports Physiology and Medicine 2
+College Sports Medicine

 Fit For Life

 Aquatic Training -Renamed Aquatic Training and Life Guard Certification

 Health Education

 Health 9/10 (required) Health 9/10 (required) Health 12 (required in 12 th grade)

 ------------------------ ------------------------ --

 PHYSICAL EDUCATION

 BEGINNER WEIGHT TRAINING COURSE #: 918F CREDIT: 1/2

 918S

 COURSE DESCRIPTION:

 This will be an introductory course to various components of weight lifting and weight training.
 The focus of the class will be on safety, skills development and technique.
 Students will learn how specific exercises affect different muscle and physical fitness components.
 Students will be taught and empowered to make wise choices, meet challenges and develop positive behaviors in fitness, wellness and movement activity for a lifetime.

 SUMMER ASSIGNMENT: None

-HOMEWORK: Occasional assignments910
+HOMEWORK: Occasional assignments

 DANCE SURVEY GR.
-9-12 COURSE #: 910-F CREDIT: 1⁄2
+10-12 COURSE #: 910-F CREDIT: 1/2

 910-S

 COURSE DESCRIPTION:

 Dance Survey is a class designed to expose students to the various forms of dance.
 Dance Survey is a mixed-level class which means that students who have never taken a dance class before and those students who have, are both encouraged to take the class.
 This format helps everyone to improve while allowing each student to work at his/her own pace.
 Topics covered may include Jazz, Modern, Swing dance, Ballet, Musical Theater dance, choreography, Soft Shoe,(tap), conditioning, Yoga, etc. We will learn steps and combinations in each of these styles and watch videos of professional dance companies.
+We will learn steps and combinations in each of these styles and watch videos of professional dance companies.
 We will also have "stretch days" throughout the year to work on improving our flexibility and relaxation.

 SUMMER ASSIGNMENT: None

 HOMEWORK: Occasional assignments

-LIFETIME SPORTS GR 11-12 COURSE #: 919-F CREDIT: 1⁄2
+LIFETIME SPORTS GR 11-12

+COURSE #: 919-F 919-S CREDIT: 1/2
-919-S

 COURSE DESCRIPTION:

 Designed to provide students with an opportunity to develop and acquire skills in various sports activities to help provide a means to achieve the ability to become an exerciser for life.
 Traditional offerings will be used to provide a fun and challenging activities class.
 An emphasis will be placed on incorporating fitness and knowledge into these activities.

 SUMMER ASSIGNMENT: None

-TAP DANCE GR 11-12 COURSE #: 914-F CREDIT: 1⁄2
+TAP DANCE GR 11-12

+COURSE #: 914-F

+CREDIT: 1/2

 914-S

 COURSE DESCRIPTION:

 Open to all students regardless of prior experience.
 Tap focuses exclusively on a specific style of dance.
 Tap is very musical and often appeals to those who are interested in music and rhythm, or percussion.
 Tap is a mixed-level class which means that students who have never taken a tap class before and those students who have, are both encouraged to take the class.
 This format helps everyone to improve while allowing each student to work at his/her own pace.
 We will cover the basics as well as more advanced steps for those who have taken tap before.
 We will focus on tap technique, combinations, and choreography.
 We will also view videos of professional tap and rhythmic dance.

 Dress: Students do not change clothes for Tap classes - the students will be asked to purchase tap shoes that will be worn throughout the year.

 SUMMER ASSIGNMENT: None

 HOMEWORK: Occasional assignments

-BEGINNER'S YOGA GR 9-12 COURSE #: 908-F CREDIT: 1/2
+BEGINNER'S YOGA GR 10-12

-908-S

-CREDIT: 1/2

 COURSE DESCRIPTION: